 |Vitarium Du Chocolat||0.1g||68mg||Erythritol|

 |Milo Plant Based||27g||120mg||Sugar||Vit B3, B6, B2, C, D, B12, Calcium, Iron, Zinc|

 |Milo XTRA||38.8g||140g||Sugar||Vit B3, B6, B2, C, D, B12|

 |Milo 30% less sugar||30.1g||135mg||Stevia||Vit B3, B6, B2, C D, B12, Calcium, Iron|

 There is no clear winner here, as none of these options are a staple health food.
 They’re all an option to have sometimes as a sweet treat or perhaps to make milk more enjoyable (again, only sometimes).
 While I can’t pick a winner, I can narrow it down to help you chose one.

 Avalanche and Vitarium had the least sugar, but they relied on sugar alcohols and stevia.
 So while these drinks won’t contribute to your daily sugar intake, they may cause some tummy troubles and aren’t a great choice for kids.
-They also have a strange sweetness that some people just don’t like.
-Don’t forget that we don’t have a lot of research about their use as a sugar replacement in the long term.
+They also have a strange sweetness that some people (like me) just don’t like.
+Don’t forget that we don’t have a lot of research about their use as a sugar replacement in the long term, especially for children.
 So cutting down on sweetened foods generally is a better strategy than just switching.

 Lowest Sugar without sweetener